 Additionally, recreational interpretive and adventure programs at Hungry Mother State Park are available to conference center guests.
 Seasonal activities include swimming, boating and fishing on Hungry Mother Lake.
 Picnicking, camping, hiking, nature study and a visitor center are popular at elevations ranging from 2,200 ft. to a peak of 3,270 ft. at Molly's Knob.

 Hemlock Haven is ideal for family reunions, church retreats, business meetings, banquets, company picnics and other special gatherings.
 With a gazebo overlooking the park’s tranquil 108-acre lake, it’s especially well-suited for indoor-outdoor weddings.

 The facility has six meeting rooms ranging from 700 to 3,300 square feet.
-A business center and a board room, equipped with computers, Internet access and audiovisual equipment, are also available.
+A business center and a board room, Internet access and audiovisual equipment are also available.
 This diversity makes the facility perfect for groups from 10 to 1,000.

 Hemlock Haven also offers guests a tennis court, basketball court, softball field, volleyball court and horseshoe pits.

 The conference center is open year-round, except for Christmas Day.

 Click here to download a PDF document (700k) that has more detail on this facility.